maheswarantp/TerminalOS_2/README.md

     ```

 # Known issues:
--   Build process has to be run twice for kernel changes to take effect, no idea why
+-   Build process has to be run twice for kernel changes to take effect, no idea why                        (FIXED)
+-   FAT Filesystem code can access only the first block of data from disk for now, fix to be issued later.

 # Planned Features:
 - 32 bit protected mode operation